The Song of Hiawatha: Reception and influence

 I've been told, are quite enormous ..."

-The New York Times review of The Song of Hiawatha was scathing.
-The anonymous reviewer judged that the poem "is entitled to commendation" for "embalming pleasantly enough the monstrous traditions of an uninteresting, and, one may almost say, a justly exterminated race.
+The New York Times review of The Song of Hiawatha is scathing.
+The anonymous reviewer judges the poem "is entitled to commendation" for "embalming pleasantly enough the monstrous traditions of an uninteresting, and, one may almost say, a justly exterminated race.
 As a poem, it deserves no place" because there "is no romance about the Indian."
 He complains that Hiawatha's deeds of magical strength pale by comparison to the feats of Hercules and to "Finn Mac Cool, that big stupid Celtic mammoth."
-The reviewer writes that "Grotesque, absurd, and savage as the groundwork is, Mr. Longfellow has woven over it a profuse wreath of his own poetic elegancies."
-But, he concludes, Hiawatha "will never add to Mr. Longfellow's reputation as a poet."
+The reviewer writes "Grotesque, absurd, and savage as the groundwork is, Mr. Longfellow has woven over it a profuse wreath of his own poetic elegancies."
+He concludes Hiawatha "will never add to Mr. Longfellow's reputation as a poet."

-In reaction to what he viewed as "spiteful and offensive" attacks on the poem, critic John Neal in the State of Maine on November 27 of that year praised "this strange, beautiful poem" as "a fountain overflowing night and day with natural rhythm."
-He argued that the poem was evidence that "Longfellow's music is getting to be his own—and there are those about him who will not allow others to misunderstand or misrepresent its character."
+In reaction to what he viewed as "spiteful and offensive" attacks on the poem, critic John Neal in the State of Maine on November 27, 1855, praises "this strange, beautiful poem" as "a fountain overflowing night and day with natural rhythm."
+He argues the poem was evidence that "Longfellow's music is getting to be his own—and there are those about him who will not allow others to misunderstand or misrepresent its character."

 Thomas Conrad Porter, a professor at Franklin and Marshall College, believed that Longfellow had been inspired by more than the metrics of the Kalevala.
-He claimed The Song of Hiawatha was "Plagiarism" in the Washington National Intelligencer of November 27, 1855.
-Longfellow wrote to his friend Charles Sumner a few days later: "As to having 'taken many of the most striking incidents of the Finnish Epic and transferred them to the American Indians'—it is absurd".
-Longfellow also insisted in his letter to Sumner: "I know the Kalevala very well, and that some of its legends resemble the Indian stories preserved by Schoolcraft is very true.
+He claimes The Song of Hiawatha is "Plagiarism" in the Washington National Intelligencer of November 27, 1855.
+Longfellow wrote to his friend Charles Sumner a few days later, stating: "As to having 'taken many of the most striking incidents of the Finnish Epic and transferred them to the American Indians'—it is absurd".
+Longfellow also insists "I know the Kalevala very well, and that some of its legends resemble the Indian stories preserved by Schoolcraft is very true.
 But the idea of making me responsible for that is too ludicrous."
 Later scholars continued to debate the extent to which The Song of Hiawatha borrowed its themes, episodes, and outline from the Kalevala.

 Despite the critics, the poem was immediately popular with readers and continued so for many decades.
 The Grolier Club named The Song of Hiawatha the most influential book of 1855.
 Lydia Sigourney was inspired by the book to write a similar epic poem on Pocahontas, though she never completed it.
-English writer George Eliot called The Song of Hiawatha, along with Nathaniel Hawthorne's 1850 book The Scarlet Letter, the "two most indigenous and masterly productions in American literature".
+English writer George Eliot calls The Song of Hiawatha (along with Nathaniel Hawthorne's 1850 book The Scarlet Letter) the "two most indigenous and masterly productions in American literature".